Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

         ```
     1. If you have opted for Microsoft Entra ID, then make sure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
         - This role is what enables the SMART scope logic with your access token scopes in the FHIR Service.
-> [!IMPORTANT]
-> If you are using an existing FHIR server, please note that while deployment the FHIR server Audience URL has changed to the new Application Registration ID URL.
-If you have downstream apps that were using the previous FHIR server Audience URL, you will need to update those to point to the new URL.

-*NOTE:* This will take around 15 minutes to deploy.
-You can continue the setup below.

 ## 3. Complete Setup of FHIR Resource and Auth Context Frontend Applications

-### For Microsoft Entra ID user only - Assign Role to the Deployed or Existing Fhir Service

-Ensure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
-    - This role is what enables the SMART scope logic with your access token scopes in the FHIR Service.

 ### Assign Permissions for the Auth Custom Operation API

 As part of the scope selection flow, the Auth Custom Operation Azure Function will modify user permissions for the signed in user.

 If you have opted for Microsoft Entra ID - This requires granting the Azure Managed Identity behind Azure Functions Application Administrator (or similar access).

 1. Open the Azure Function for the SMART Auth Custom Operations.
 It will be suffixed by `aad-func`.
-Copy the Managed Identity for the next steps.
+1. From the left navbar open `Identity` -> `System assigned`.
+Copy the Object(principal) ID for the next steps.
 1. Open Microsoft Entra ID and navigate to `Roles and Administrators`.
 Open the `Application Administrator` role.
 1. Add the Azure Function Managed Identity to this Microsoft Entra ID role.
     <br />